Theodore Wirth Park: Events

 The pool at the park hosted the Aqua Follies during the annual Minneapolis Aquatennial summer festival from 1940 until 1964.

 The park was the venue for the 2024 Stifel Loppet Cup international cross-country ski competition.

 Features

 A geographic marker at one corner of the park grounds, at Wirth Parkway and Golden Valley Road, marks the 45 degrees latitude line, exactly halfway between the equator and the North Pole.
 The badly weathered plaque was refurbished around 2006.

 Gated entrance to garden, "Let nature be your teacher."

+Golf course

+In the northern portion of Wirth Park sits a golf course, including one 18-hole course and one 9-hole par 3 course.
+The golf course was established in 1917 and its clubhouse constructed in 1923.
+In 2011, disc golf was added to the par 3 course.
+In the winter, much of the park is repurposed to cross country ski trails.

 Eloise Butler Wildflower Garden and Bird Sanctuary

 In 1907 Eloise Butler, John Greer and others petitioned the Minneapolis Park and Recreation Board for space in Glenwood Park to establish a botanical garden.
 The park board granted the request and set aside three acres of bog, meadow and hillside for the Wild Botanical Garden, the first public wildflower garden in the United States.
+The garden was renamed after Butler, also the garden's first curator, in 1929.